arirangz/bookeo_mvc_dummy_en/README.md

 You will need to finish the @todo and also modify the templates to display data.

 ## Remaining Tasks
+* Finish displaying the list of books
+* Finish displaying the last three books on the home page
-* Finish displaying a book
+* Finish displaying a book (detail)
 * Finish adding and editing a book
-* Finish displaying the list of books (and manage pagination)
-* Finish displaying the last three books on the home page
 * Finish creating a user account
 * Finish adding comments
 * Finish the ability to rate a book
+* Add a pagination system on the book list
 * Manage a CRUD in the front end (accessible only to admins) to handle authors
 * Manage a new "genre" table (e.g., adventure, crime, horror, etc.).
 It should be possible to associate multiple genres with a single book.
 * Ability to filter books by category